K8TIY/Onizuka/README.markdown

 section of the XCode interface.
 It worked for me on Leopard, haven't tried it on Snow yet.

-### What's new in 1.2?
+### Version changes

-* Onizuka now caches the `.strings` files for faster subsequent lookups, and makes public a method to clear the cache when you are (more or less) done using it.
+* 1.3: Onizuka now caches the `.strings` files for faster subsequent lookups, and makes public a method to clear the cache when you are (more or less) done using it.

-### What's new in 1.1?
+* 1.2: Expanded format of localizable substring template to allow lowercase letters and numbers.

-* Onizuka can handle localizing parts of attributed strings (like in an NSTextView).
+* 1.1: Onizuka can handle localizing parts of attributed strings (like in an `NSTextView`).

 ### Todo